yangshutingg/dsa4264/README.md

 Thank you for your cooperation!

 ## Results
-After running the analysis, key findings and visualizations are available in the dashboard folder.
-These include:
+Upon completing the analysis, the key findings and visualisations are accessible in the dashboard folder, including:

-- Topic clusters and keywords
+- Topic Clusters and Keywords: Identified thematic clusters and representative keywords.
-- Sentiment trends over time
+- Sentiment Trends Over Time: Patterns of toxicity and sentiment changes across the analysed period.
-- Topic networks clouds
+- Topic Network Clouds: Visualisations of topic relationships and high-similarity themes.

 ## Installation
 To get started, clone this repository and install the required packages: